 Virtual Academy for Sensory support, to support pupils with hearing/visual Impairment

 Children’s Therapy Team (Speech & Language/Occupational/physiotherapy therapy)

 S2S Support [cost implication in addition to CEPP]

 Our SLA is with CEPP.

-We also employ 13.63 FTE and 20 PT Learning Support Assistants who deliver the interventions in the provision map as co-ordinated by our class teachers and SENCO.
+We also employ 20 part-time Learning Support Assistants (13.28 FTE) and 4 part-time supply Learning Support Assistants (2.48 FTE) who deliver the interventions in the provision map as co-ordinated by our class teachers and SENCO.

 What we do to Support Learners with SEND